kyyberi/dxdoctor/pages/services.md

 * **All packages contain both online learning material and team couching.**
-* Team should use the **online course material as introduction before the online couching sessions.**
+* Team should use the **online course material as introduction before the online couching sessions.** [See Example of one lecture](https://dxdoctor.net/consumer-focused-lean-API-development/).
 * Online course video material and package purchases from [https://dxdoctor.teachable.com/](https://dxdoctor.teachable.com/)
 * After the purchase you will be given opportunity to select dates for team couching session(s) online.
 * NDA possible if needed